31 July 2024

 The tuition fee does not cover accommodation and subsistence, travel costs to and from partner universities and visa expenses.

 The Global Campus of Human Rights does not provide full scholarships.
-Only a very limited number of students may be granted modest financial support in the form of a partial contribution towards living expenses and/or a full or partial tuition waiver.
+However, a limited number of scholarships are available for qualified candidates in the form of a partial contribution towards living expenses and/ a tuition waiver.